godotengine/godot-docs/classes/class_texturebutton.rst

 - |void| **set_texture_focused**\ (\ value\: :ref:`Texture2D<class_Texture2D>`\ )
 - :ref:`Texture2D<class_Texture2D>` **get_texture_focused**\ (\ )

-Texture to display when the node has mouse or keyboard focus. :ref:`texture_focused<class_TextureButton_property_texture_focused>` is displayed *over* the base texture, so a partially transparent texture should be used to ensure the base texture remains visible.
+Texture to *overlay on the base texture* when the node has mouse or keyboard focus.
+Because :ref:`texture_focused<class_TextureButton_property_texture_focused>` is displayed on top of the base texture, a partially transparent texture should be used to ensure the base texture remains visible.
 A texture that represents an outline or an underline works well for this purpose.
 To disable the focus visual effect, assign a fully transparent texture of any size.
 Note that disabling the focus visual effect will harm keyboard/controller navigation usability, so this is not recommended for accessibility reasons.

 .. rst-class:: classref-item-separator